madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 alt: 'The WordPress logo with some php code in the background.'
 youtube: true
 cta:
-  title: 'You want WordPress site?'
+  title: 'You want a WordPress site?'
   desktop: "I have been working with WordPress for many years.
 I probably won't be able to help you with premium themes, page builders or plugin issues though."
   lead: "I'm a (niche) [WordPress expert on Codeable](https://www.codeable.io/developers/lene-saile/).
 If you want a custom made, accessible and performant WordPress site, consider working with me."
 ---